 There are several chests available and I highly recommend you open every one of them, because not only one of them contains the war plans, but also they can contain ammo, vests and uniforms, which will be invaluable to continue playing.
 But they can also be empty or contain alcoholic drinks (which if drunk, can mess with your aim), German sausages (which eaten, can counter the alcohol), medals, cannonballs and other red herrings that have no real purpose to the game.

 Every time you put on a Nazi soldier uniform, the game gets a lot easier because every grunt you encounter afterwards, won’t bat an eye when you pass by them.
-You can walk around without any worries, opening every chest and even walk out the castle without any trouble.
+You can walk around without any worries, open every chest and even walk out of the castle without any trouble.
 However, there’s a catch: your disguise can be blown if you point or fire your gun at a guard, throw a grenade or if a Stormtrooper sees you.
 It breaks the game at the lower ranks but in higher ranks (where Stormtroopers are more common), it becomes essential to finish the game.

 But what really shines throughout is the proto-stealth elements.
 The guards aren’t aware of you unless you’re in their direct line-of-sight or if you shoot your gun near them or throw a grenade, making noise and drawing their attention.
 So you can sneak behind them and point your gun (or shoot) at them.
 It isn’t real stealth mechanics, but Castle Wolfenstein (among others) helped develop and popularise these mechanics in later games.

-The graphics and animation are on par with any other early-80s computer game (the original Apple II version has better graphics and more color).
+The graphics and animation are on par with any other early-80s computer game (the original Apple II version has better graphics and more colour).
 But the sound effects are superb.
 It even has digitised voices.
-On a PC-speaker!
+On a PC speaker!
 Although the voice samples aren’t the best (and in German), the fact that they exist in a game this old is remarkable!
 But alas, this game lacks any music whatsoever.
 There’s not even a title theme.
 I suggest listening to the Inglorious Basterds or Captain America: The First Avenger soundtracks while playing.